Kamil-Sabbagh/Schwarzthal-Tech-Entry-Task/README.md

 Now we have all the needed requirements we can simply run the crawler using the command line:
 ```
+cd difc
 scrapy crawl comp_spider
 ```
 <a name="Conclusion"></a>
 ## 6. Conclusion
 In this task, we successfully implemented a company scraper.
-We worked with Scrapy framewrok and mongodb.
-We used scrapy to scrape and parse over 1000+ companies and scrape the needed information, and finaly store on MongoDB.
+We worked with Scrapy framework and mongodb.
+We used scrapy to scrape and parse over 1000+ companies and scrape the needed information, and finlay store on MongoDB.